-The City of Beaufort and 303 Associates, the largest owner of commercial properties in Beaufort’s historic downtown core commercial district, were sued today in the Court of Common Pleas by two downtown property owners, West Street Farms, LLC, and Mix Farms, LLC, for alleged violations of the City Code involving three alleged “Large Footprint Buildings” that 303 Associates proposes to construct in the area: a large hotel, a large apartment building, and a large parking garage.
+The City of Beaufort and 303 Associates, the largest owner of commercial properties in Beaufort’s nine-square-block historic downtown core commercial district, were sued today in the Court of Common Pleas by two downtown property owners, West Street Farms, LLC, and Mix Farms, LLC, for alleged violations of the City Code involving three alleged “Large Footprint Buildings” that 303 Associates proposes to construct in the area: a large hotel, a large apartment building, and a large parking garage.

 The lawsuit is the culmination of a war of words conducted during the past several weeks between Richard Stewart, owner of 303 Associates, and various citizens.
 The Beaufort Tribune has been following these developments and refers readers to various news and opinion articles heretofore published.